fsinn/bits_n_pieces/README.md

 Simply call `vagrant up` which will provision and start a MacOS Big Sur vagrant box.
 **Note**: The first time you do this will take quite long as the vagrant box is rather large and Homebrew needs to update

-Then run the playbook: `ansible-playbook -v -K -i hosts_vagrant.yml cli-playbook.yml`.
+Then run the playbook on your local machine: `ansible-playbook -v -K -i hosts_vagrant.yml cli-playbook.yml`.
 The BECOME password is simply `vagrant`.
 Keep in mind that you need to confirm a UI dialog should you need to enable git.